laurelherting/lmh-headspace/AWS/examTips.md

 4. Operating System, Network, & Firewall Configuration
 5. Platform, Applications, Identity & Access Management
 6. Customer Data

+#### Possible exam q's:
+1. Which of the following Compliance certifications attests to the security of the AWS platform regarding credit card transactions?
+Answer: A PCI DSS Level 1 certification attests to the security of the AWS platform regarding credit card transactions
+2. Which of the following Compliance guarantees attests to the fact that the AWS Platform has met the standard required for the secure storage of medical records in the US?
+Answer: HIPAA

 * read Shared Responsibility Model before exam http://aws.amazon.com/compliance/shared-responsibility-model/